dangzo/vuex-audio-player/README.md

 #### Features implemented:

-- Change songs on click
+- Songs play and change on click
+- Play, pause, stop, volume etc buttons by HTML5 ```<auddio>``` element
-- Automatically play next song on song end
+- The player automatically plays the next song on song end
-- Play/Pause/Volume/etc... so far these are just HTML5 ```<auddio>``` features
+- UI is simple and cool :thumbsup:

 ### Project setup